baldapps/airtaskdesktop/README.md

 ## Features

-AirTask Desktop is a java application so it can on:
+AirTask Desktop is a java application so it can be executed on:

 * Windows OS
 * Max OSX